gabrielcuvillier/godmofatherjam/README.md

 # SOS Treasure

-Game submitted for the Godmofather Game Jam 2025 at IIM Digital School.
+Game submitted for the Godmofather Jam 2025, a 3-days Game Jam organized at IIM Digital School.

 Defend the treasure chests from a sea monster’s plank invasion on a small island, using whatever you can scavenge from the beach!